Should I Apologize To My Ex? 13 Factors To Consider

 3. Is this just an excuse to talk to them?

-I apologized to my ex and he ignored me.
-I was pretty hurt and crushed when he did that.
-To make sure you don’t have to go through that, I urge you to be honest with yourself.
+Be honest with yourself.
 Are you wondering how to apologize to an ex because you want to take accountability for your actions or just because you want to hear their voice again?
 Is this because you can’t stop thinking about your ex?
 Are you remembering only the good times and blocking out all the bad?

 If the answer is in the affirmative, abort your mission right now.
 Go take a walk.
 Watch an interesting Netflix show.
 Complete that pending presentation from work.
 Sit with your parents and laugh on lame WhatsApp forwards.
 Go to a salon and change your hairstyle.
-Call up your best friend.
-Call up anyone EXCEPT your ex.
+Call your best friend.
+Call anyone EXCEPT your ex.
 Distract yourself.

-making amends with an ex
+Making amends with ex

 Are you apologizing to an ex to get back together with them?